igorkamyshev/kamyshev.me.src/data/experience.md

 Frontend Engineer, Techlead

-_[Samokat](https://samokat.ru) — is an instant grocery delivery service (10-15 minutes), with no minimum order amount.
+_[Samokat](https://samokat.ru) is an instant grocery delivery service (10-15 minutes), with no minimum order amount.
 I dealt with the company's internal products: applications for warehouse workers, human resources, technical support, and the purchasing department._

 _I decomposed projects from "should be cool" to specific tasks for developers.
-Furthermore, I programmed frontends in React, backends in Node.js, supported legacy application in Angular.
+Furthermore, I programmed frontends in React and backends in Node.js, supported legacy application in Angular.
 I was monitoring code quality, designing integrations with other internal services, coordinating releases.
 Managed a team of 3 developers._

 ### Netology